The School Day & CURRICULUM

 The Headteacher, senior staff and curriculum subject leaders undertake a programme of regular monitoring of the planning, delivery and organisation of learning across the school.

 The teacher is continuously assessing the children as a natural, integrated part of practice: intentions are to sum up where a child is (formative), so as to plan where to take the child on next, and to diagnose any difficulties (diagnostic).
 At the end of Key Stages 1 and 2 all children undergo the national SATs (Standard Assessment Tasks) (summative) and results are reported to parents.

-Parents are invited to discuss their child’s progress two times a year in the autumn, spring terms.
+Parents are invited to discuss their child’s progress two times a year in the autumn and spring terms.
 At the end of each year a written report will be sent to parents.
-Full records are kept on all aspects of your child’s school life, and are available for parents to see.
-If you do wish to see any of these, please contact the Headteacher.

 We have high aspirations for every pupil and it is our aim that each child is equipped with the skills, knowledge and confidence to independently take the next step in their educational journey.

 - a) Foundation Stage.
 At the end of Reception, based on classroom observations, a Foundation Stage profile will be completed for every child in line with statutory requirements.
 This helps teachers plan appropriately for each child’s next phase of learning.

 - b) Key Stage 1.
 At the end of Key Stage 1, children will be assessed as part of the Statutory Assessment Tests (S.A.T.S.) (summative).
 This will take place in their last term of Year 2, within their normal classroom environment, and will consist of assessment by their own teacher and a variety of tasks externally set, but implemented by their teacher.

 During the summer term, over a week specified by the Department for Education, children in Year 1 are given a phonics screening check to assess their progress in this aspect of reading.